tuxqeq/interesting-tasks-/README.md

-# interesting tasks from sytudying
+# interesting tasks from studying